 - Avoid using staples when preparing paper returns for mailing because staples delay processing.
-Instead of using staples or sticky tape to bind tax return documents together prior to mailing, use binder clips, paper clips, or rubber bands all of which can be quickly removed by Division staff during the processing of the return. - Sign and date your return. - Include with your return any Form W-2 wage statements. - If you had any Rhode Island income tax withheld last year (from a job, a pension, or other source of income), don't forget to accurately complete your return's Schedule W and include it in your mailing. - Include all pages of the return. - Use a standard-size envelope. - Keep folding of the return to a minimum, to ease in processing. - Include with the return only the required documents as shown in the instructions.
+Instead of using staples or - sticky tape to bind tax return documents together prior to mailing, use binder clips, paper clips, or rubber bands all of which can be quickly removed by Division staff during the processing of the return. - Sign and date your return. - Include with your return any Form W-2 wage statements. - If you had any Rhode Island income tax withheld last year (from a job, a pension, or other source of income), don't forget to accurately complete your return's Schedule W and include it in your mailing. - Remember to include a completed Schedule E with your return. - Include all pages of the return. - Use a standard-size envelope. - Keep folding of the return to a minimum, to ease in processing. - Include with the return only the required documents as shown in the instructions.
 (For example, do not include birth certificates.) - Check the correct box for your "filing status."
-New for this season, the Division has added arrows to help guide your selection.
-For example, if your filing status is "married filing jointly", the arrow guides you to the box you should check for the "married filing jointly" status (see snapshot below).